 IFRS 17 Insurance Contracts ("IFRS 17") issued on May 18, 2017, supersedes IFRS 4.
 IFRS 17 establishes principles for the recognition, measurement, presentation, and disclosure of insurance contracts issued.
 It also requires similar principles to be applied to reinsurance contracts held and investment contracts with discretionary participation features issued.
 The objective is to ensure that entities provide relevant information in a way that faithfully represents those contracts.
 IFRS 17 is effective for annual reporting periods beginning on or after January 1, 2021, with early adoption permitted (subject to local regulatory requirements).
-On November 14, 2018, the IASB proposed to delay the implementation of IFRS 17 by one year to January 1, 2022.
-The proposed deferral is subject to public consultation, which is expected in 2019.
-Therefore, the Association is required to adopt this standard when it becomes mandatorily effective.
-The Association is assessing the impact of this standard on its financial statements.

-For the year ended October 31, 2018 (in thousands of Canadian dollars)
+For the year ended October 31, 2019 (in thousands of Canadian dollars)